CloudTestDrive/EventLabs/AppDev/bitnami/tomcat.md

 ![](images/comp7.PNG)
 </kbd>

-Here you have to enter a series of parameters :
+On the next screen, "Instance", you have to enter a few parameters :
-+ Name: choose a name containing the "userxx" account you are using, so you will recognize your image easily
++ Name: choose a simple name containing the "userxx" account you are using, so you will recognize your image easily
 + Label: choose the same as the name
 + SSH Keys: in order to manage the instance and access the console, you will use a public/private key when establishing an ssh connection.
 You can use the keys we prepared for this lab ([public](bin/ctd_pub.pub) / [private](bin/ctd_priv.openssh)), or create your own key using for example puttygen